muzikp/evalocale/README.md

 ### Generator

 Instead of generating unique keys, it is easier to let the job up to the package.
-Calling the root method *generate* creates a required languages and items.
-The config argument is an object with following properties:
+Calling the root method *generate* creates a required language(s) and items.
+See methods for further information.

-- total (UInt): total of items to be generated
-- language (string | Array of strings): dictionary(s) to be created
-- chars (Uint): number of characters of each key (default 8)

 ```javascript
 var $$ = require("evalocale").generate({total: 500, chars: 8, language: ["en-GB", "cs-CZ"], metadata: {app: "someApp"}});